 In November 2021, an Axie Plot of land sold for 550 ETH, which at the time equaled $2.5 million.
 That's Beverley Hill's level of expense.

 To take a step back and consider why this virtual land is increasing in price, you have to consider two things.
 Firstly, the user base of the game has increased.
 Second, there is huge external interest in developing metaverses and digital land — Axie Infinity Land is just one area people have scoped to invest in for the future.

 How are you taxed on Axie Infinity?

 Now, with these massive profits on the cards, the eyebrows of the taxman have been firmly raised, probably up past their forehead.
 This is big money.

-The IRS considers any crypto-to-crypto transaction as taxable events.
+The IRS considers any crypto-to-crypto transaction a taxable event.
 Most Axie Infinity are NFTs (such as the Axies themselves).
-This means even actions that intuition might not see as transaction, such as using potions or even breeding, may result in taxation.
+This means even actions that intuition might not see as transactions, such as using potions or even breeding, may result in taxation.
 Yep, you heard that right — your Axies may get TAXED for getting it on.
-It’s been a strange couple years.
+It’s been a strange couple of years.

 To make things clearer for you, let’s go through some of the taxable events you’ll find in the Axie Infinity game.

 When you do the following, you have exercised a taxable event:

 AXS (Axie Infinity Shards) and SLP (smooth love potion) are cryptocurrency (ERC-20) players receive when playing the game.
 They are primarily used for breeding fees, but they can also be sold on exchanges.